 Anti-social behaviour is not merely a 'low-level' nuisance.
 It hits the poorest communities hardest and, if left unchecked, leads to more serious offending.
 That is why tackling anti-social behaviour was central to Scottish Labour's plan for justice when we were last in government.
-Scottish Labour believes that developing a cross-government framework to crack down on anti-social behaviour, working with the police, schools, youth services and community groups, is essential to addressing such concerns and supporting young people in Scotland.
+Scottish Labour believes that developing a crossgovernment framework to crack down on anti-social behaviour, working with the police, schools, youth services and community groups, is essential to addressing such concerns and supporting young people in Scotland.

 Shoplifting has risen exponentially in recent times alongside increasing attacks on shopworkers.
-Scottish Labour has led the way on addressing this situation, introducing the Protection of Workers (Retail and Agerestricted Goods and Services) (Scotland)

-Act in the last Scottish parliament, but the police need more support and capacity to bring perpetrators to justice.
+Scottish Labour has led the way on addressing this situation, introducing the Protection of Workers (Retail and Age-restricted Goods and Services) (Scotland) Act in the last Scottish parliament, but the police need more support We will work with technology companies to stop their platforms being exploited by fraudsters, protecting people in Scotland and across the UK and capacity to bring perpetrators to justice.

-To get knives off our streets, a UK Labour government will ban ninja swords, lethal zombie-style blades and machetes, strengthening rules to prevent online sales across the UK.
+To get knives off our streets, a UK Labour government will ban ninja swords, lethal zombiestyle blades and machetes, strengthening rules to prevent online sales across the UK.
 Executives of online companies that flout these rules will be personally held to account through tough sanctions.